scalp42/python-2.7.x-on-Centos-5.x/README.md

 # DESCRIPTION:

-Upgrade python (http://www.python.org/) to latest stable version (as of 04/02/12) without breaking yum on CentOS 5.x.
+Upgrade python (http://www.python.org/) to latest stable version (as of 07/04/12) without breaking yum on CentOS 5.x.

 # REQUIREMENTS:

 This script has only been tested on CentOS 5.6, 5.7 and 5.8.
+Please do NOT run it on CentOS 6 (not needed).

 # USAGE: